Pete DePaolo

-Pete DePaolo (April 6, 1898 – November 26, 1980) was an American race car driver who won the 1925 Indianapolis 500.
+Peter DePaolo (April 6, 1898 – November 26, 1980) was an American racing driver who is remembered as one of the greatest racers of his generation.
+He won the 1925 Indianapolis 500, and was a two-time National Champion, winning in 1925 and 1927.

-Biography
+Early life

 Peter DePaolo was born on April 6, 1898, in Philadelphia, Pennsylvania.
+Pete saw his first race in 1919, where he watched his uncle Ralph DePalma win from Pete's perch as DePalma's riding mechanic.

+Driving career

-Pete saw his first race in 1919, where he watched his uncle Ralph DePalma win from Pete's perch his riding mechanic.
-He drove in the 1922 Indianapolis 500, finishing 4th.
-DePaolo had his worst career injury at the Kansas City board track; his car rolled four times.
+DePaolo drove in the 1922 Indianapolis 500, finishing fourth.
+He suffered his worst career injury at the Kansas City board track; his car rolled four times.
 He spent three weeks in the hospital with a severely cut up face and two lost teeth.
 Both men had been thrown from car and his riding mechanic Harry "Cotton" Henning pulled DePaolo from the car.
 Henning spent several months in the hospital with a broken ankle and broken ribs.